bastich/CTF/README.md

   * For **payloads** and **shellcode** related things [payloadsallthethings](https://github.com/swisskyrepo/PayloadsAllTheThings), [shell-strorm](http://shell-storm.org/shellcode/)
   * For **forensic** related tasks [file headers](https://www.garykessler.net/library/file_sigs.html), [hexedit online](https://hexed.it/) this last one is normally only used for quick data inspection or identification.

-* Last is app or browser tab connection to the related social media of CTF organisers or good CTF player channels, the main one that is always open is [JHDiscord](https://discordapp.com/invite/UU3WQdf) - John Hammond discord server.
+* Last is app or browser tab connection to the related social media of CTF organisers or good CTF player channels, the main one that is always open is [JHDiscord](https://discordapp.com/invite/UU3WQdf) - John Hammond's discord server, also make sure you checkout his [ctf-katana](https://github.com/JohnHammond/ctf-katana) a ctf guide that this very guide is enspired by.

 ##### CTF Start